 Forming the Spanish Plural (Rules & Examples)

 In English, you can add an “s” or “es” to make most words plural.
+But forming the plural in Spanish is a bit different.

-Don’t worry, though, it’s not too difficult!
+Don’t worry, though, it’s not too difficult.
 The Spanish plural can still be summarized in just eight simple rules.

 Contents